-In our opinion, Aegletes Holdco Limited's group financial statements and company financial statements (the "financial statements"):
+In our opinion, Aegletes Holdco Limited's group financial statements and company financial statements"):

-- give a true and fair view of the state of the group's and of the company's affairs as at 31 March 2021 and of the group's and company's loss and the group's and company's cash flows for the year then ended; - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the group's and of the company's affairs as at 31 March 2023 and of the group's loss and the group's and company's cash flows for the year then ended; - have been properly prepared in accordance with UK-adopted international accounting standards as applied in accordance with the provisions of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report and Consolidated Financial Statements (the "Annual Report"), which comprise: the consolidated and company statements of financial position as at 31 March 2021; the consolidated statement of comprehensive income, the consolidated and company statements of cash flows, and the consolidated and company statements of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report and Consolidated Financial Statements (the "Annual Report"), which comprise: the consolidated and company statements of financial position as at 31 March 2023; the consolidated statement of comprehensive income, the consolidated and company statements of cash flows and the consolidated and company statements of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.